public-transport/gtfs-via-postgres/readme.md

                                     - view: Fast generation, slow access.
                                     - materialized-view: Slow generation, fast access.
                                     Default: none
+    --stats-by-agency-route-stop-hour
+                                  Generate a view letting you analyze arrivals/ departures per route, stop and hour.
+                                    The flag works like --stats-by-route-date.
     --schema                      The schema to use for the database.
 Default: public --postgraphile                Tweak generated SQL for PostGraphile usage. https://www.graphile.org/postgraphile/